ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 12. ADDED (for testing) Feats Extra.
 13. ADDED Eyevan's Ghoulish Goods.
 14. Completely reworked the Titanstring Bow (the silly meme bow with the wrong tooltip that lies about doing crazy damage).
+    * The bow now has a dice roll that gives it a random element of +1d6, or +1d8, or multiple elements.
 15. Nerfed Staff of the Archfey.
 16. Nerfed Path of the Righteous.
 17. Crimped a ton of patches/fixes/cool stuff from Cahoot's github :)